DNA: The Story of Life

 DNA: The Story of Life is a four-part Channel 4 documentary series on the discovery of DNA, broadcast in 2003.

 The series was broadcast to celebrate fifty years since the 1953 discovery.
-The first episode was broadcast on Saturday March 8 2003 at 7pm.
+The first episode was broadcast on Saturday March 8, 2003 at 7pm.

 Episodes

 Episode 1 - The Secret of Life

 It covered the discovery of DNA in 1953.
-Maurice Wilkins and his involvement with the Manhattan Project, speaking in his university office in London; Linus Pauling's son Peter, of Caltech, now lived in Wales; Linus Pauling approached the discovery of the structure of DNA in a much more methodical rigid manner, perhaps in a plodding way, and Pauling was never one to take the same un-thought-through reckless gambles that Watson and Crick would take; but those ambitious reckless gambles of Watson and Crick would find the structure of DNA; the 1974 BBC documentary The Race for the Double Helix; Watson attended a lecture on the latest X-ray data on DNA in London in November 1951, with the project in Cambridge later producing their first DNA model on 28 November 1951; Sir John Randall, head of the London project, telephoned Lawrence Bragg in Cambridge, with his displeasure at how Watson and Crick had borrowed London's DNA structure X-ray data, which resulted in Watson and Crick being chastened, and removed from their work on DNA structure at Cambridge; but at the London project, events were being often undermined by frosty wooden relationships, and a complete lack of human empathy, as believed Raymond Gosling; at Cambridge, biochemist Erwin Chargaff, of Columbia University, had dinner with Watson and Crick, and although he largely disliked the pair, he explained his Chargaff's rules to them, where equal amounts of adenine and thymine had been found, which had applied to all living cells; Linus Pauling writes to Wilkins, asking for recent X-ray photographs, but is unlucky; on 6 May 1952, the London project takes Photo 51, which indicated a helix structure; in December 1952, Linus Pauling produced his first rudimentary model of DNA, but it was not at all similar to DNA; Watson travelled to the London project again, on 30 January 1953, and whilst looking for any possible photographic X-ray data, Wilkins happily showed him the Photo 51, not realising the dramatic leap in understanding that this photo may have provided for Watson, who himself couldn't believe his luck; Wilkins was not disappointed that Watson had viewed this picture, as he was looking for more scientific collaboration anyway, anywhere that he could find it; in early 1953, Watson and Crick could again resume their DNA project at Cambridge; Watson sees the hydrogen bonds between the DNA base pair structure; Watson was later the Director of Cold Spring Harbor Laboratory, and Crick later worked in computational neuroscience.
+Maurice Wilkins and his involvement with the Manhattan Project, speaking in his university office in London; Linus Pauling's son Peter, of Caltech, now lived in Wales; Linus Pauling approached the discovery of the structure of DNA in a much more methodical rigid manner, perhaps in a plodding way, and Pauling was never one to take the same un-thought-through reckless gambles that Watson and Crick would take; but those ambitious reckless gambles of Watson and Crick would find the structure of DNA; the 1974 BBC documentary The Race for the Double Helix; Watson attended a lecture on the latest X-ray data on DNA at Somerset House in London in November 1951, with the project in Cambridge later producing their first DNA model on 28 November 1951; Sir John Randall, head of the London project, telephoned Lawrence Bragg in Cambridge, with his displeasure at how Watson and Crick had borrowed London's DNA structure X-ray data, which resulted in Watson and Crick being chastened, and removed from their work on DNA structure at Cambridge; but at the London project, events were being often undermined by frosty wooden relationships, and a complete lack of human empathy, as believed Raymond Gosling; at Cambridge, biochemist Erwin Chargaff, of Columbia University, had dinner with Watson and Crick, and although he largely disliked the pair, he explained his Chargaff's rules to them, where equal amounts of adenine and thymine had been found, which had applied to all living cells; Linus Pauling writes to Wilkins, asking for recent X-ray photographs, but is unlucky; on 6 May 1952, the London project takes Photo 51, which indicated a helix structure; in December 1952, Linus Pauling produced his first rudimentary model of DNA, but it was not at all similar to DNA; Watson travelled to the London project again, on 30 January 1953, and whilst looking for any possible photographic X-ray data, Wilkins happily showed him the Photo 51, not realising the dramatic leap in understanding that this photo may have provided for Watson, who himself couldn't believe his luck; Wilkins was not disappointed that Watson had viewed this picture, as he was looking for more scientific collaboration anyway, anywhere that he could find it; in early 1953, Watson and Crick could again resume their DNA project at Cambridge, as Lawrence Bragg realised the need to find the structure before Pauling could discover it; Watson sees the hydrogen bonds between the DNA base pair structure; Watson was later the Director of Cold Spring Harbor Laboratory, and Crick later worked in computational neuroscience.